engineyard/ey-docs/pages/deployment-intro.md

    Learn how to deploy your application from the Dashboard.

 3. ### [[Deploy from the CLI|ey_cli_user_guide]]
-   Learn how to use the Engine Yard gem and our custom CLI to deploy your application.
+   Learn how to use the engineyard gem and our custom CLI to deploy your application.

 4. ### [[Customize your deployment|customize-your-deployment]]
    Learn how to customize your applications deployment strategy.